twhl-community/halflife-unified-sdk/README.md

 # Changelog

 See [FULL_CHANGELOG.md](FULL_CHANGELOG.md) for changes inherited from Half-Life Updated and [UNIFIED_CHANGELOG.md](UNIFIED_CHANGELOG.md) for changes specific to the Unified SDK.

-# Documentation

-See [docs/README.md](docs/README.md) for a list of documentation, resources and tutorials.

 # Requirements to run mods built with this SDK